rns/kollos-luif-doc/manual.md

 #### action

+## Post-processing

+The output of the KHIL will be a table, with one key for each grammar name.
+Keys *must* be strings.
+The value of each grammar key will be a table, with entries for external and internal symbols and rules.
+Details of the format will be specified later.

+This table will be interpreted by the lower layer (KLOL).
+Initially post-processing will take a very restricted form in the LUIF grammars.
+There are two kinds of Libmarpa grammars: structural and lexical grammar.
+A grammar is lexical if one or more of its rules have the special `lexeme` action.
+The post-processing will expect a lexical grammar named `l0` and a structural grammar named `g1`, and will check (in the same way that Marpa::R2 currently does) to ensure they are compatible.

 ## Grammars

 BNF statements are grouped into one or more grammars.
 The grammar is indicated by the produce-operator of the BNF.
 Its general form is `:grammar:=`, where `grammar` is the name of a grammar.  `grammar` must not contain colons.
-The grammar names `g1` and `l0` have special significance to the post-processing.
+Initially, the post-processing will not support anything but `l0` and `g1` used in the default way.

 If the produce-operator is `::=`, then the grammar is `g1`.
 The tilde `~` can be a produce-operator, in which case it is equivalent to `:l0:=`.

-## Post-processing

-[ To do ]

-## Lexical and structural grammars

-There are in fact two kinds of Libmarpa grammars: structural and lexical grammar.
-The post-processing and intended use of each is different.
-A grammar is lexical if one or more of its rules have the special `lexeme` action.
+A structural grammar will often contain lexical elements, such as strings and character classes, and these will go into its linked lexical grammar.
+The start rule specifies its lexical grammar with an adverb (what?).
+In a lexical grammar the lexemes are indicated with the `lexeme` adverb -- if a rule has a lexeme adverb, its LHS is a lexeme.

+If a grammar specified lexemes, it is a lexical grammar.
+If a grammar specified a linked lexical grammar, it is a structural grammar.  `l0` must always be a lexical grammar.  `g1` must always be a structural grammar and is linked by default to `l0`.
+It is a fatal error if a grammar has no indication whether it is structural or lexical, but this indication may be a default.
+Enforcement of these restrictions is done by the lower layer (KLOL).  `

 ## Example grammars